jgooding/Cleaning-Data-Assignment/Codebook.md

 ## Data Source

-The Tidt.Txt dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The Tidy.Txt dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made available here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The object of this assignment was to complete the following tasks